ceph/ceph/doc/rados/operations/devices.rst

 -------------

 The ``mgr/devicehealth/warn_threshold`` configuration option controls the health check for an expected device failure.
-If the device failure is expected to occur within the specified time interval, an alert is raised.
+If the device is expected to fail within the specified time interval, an alert is raised.

 To check the stored life expectancy of all devices and generate any appropriate health alert, run the following command: